Posts

 Week in review

-Ok, now on to the pests…Given the recent cooler temps and dry conditions, our pest season has been somewhat unique in comparison to recent years.
+Ok, now on to the pests…Given the consistent cooler temps and wet conditions, our pest season has been relatively slow in comparison to last year.
+But some pests do tend to thrive in cooler spring conditions and their pressure can persist longer, as we are likely seeing this season.

-Flea beetles: Flea beetles are thriving here in Burlington and the southern part of the state and it sounds like they are some large outbreaks in brassica plantings throughout the northeast.
-Row covers for small seedlings can be an effective strategy for dampening their impact on the sensitive plants.
+Flea beetles: Flea beetles are making their way into brassica crops here in Burlington and across the southern part of the state.
+Similar to root maggot flies, row covers for small seedlings can be an effective strategy for reducing their impact on the sensitive plants.

 Pest Crop Observations